- Choosing the right typeface

-Secondly and obviously, it wants to distinguish your company as being unique.
-Setting you aside from the competition.
-That doesn't mean that we need a flashing, blinking or singing or dancing logo.
-Quite the contrary, but we do need our logo to stand out.
-Thirdly, it needs to communicate, it needs to communicate a value about your company, a positive message.
-Maybe it should communicate the trustworthiness, the solidity of your company, the experience of your company or the friendliness of your company, the technical ability of your company.
+Secondly, and obviously, it wants to distinguish your company as being unique, setting you aside from the competition.
+That doesn't mean that we need a flashing, blinking, or singing, or dancing logo.
+Quite the contrary.
+But we do need our logo to stand out.
+Thirdly, it needs to communicate.
+It needs to communicate a value about your company.
+A positive message.
+Maybe it should communicate the trustworthiness, the solidity of your company, the experience of your company, or the friendliness of your company, the technical ability of your company.

 Whatever it is your company is, your logo should communicate that.
 What makes a good logo?
 Well, I think we can boil it down to five points.
-A strong uncluttered image, comprised of only the most essential elements.
+A strong, uncluttered image comprised of only the most essential elements.
 We don't need any extra stuff.
-The imagery that's used should be appropriate for the type of business that you are in.
+The imagery that's used should be appropriate for the type of business that you're in.
 The imagery should compliment your company name and any type that's used should be in a readable font.
-Font singular, because we are probably not going to be using more than one typeface in the logo and that font should not compete with the logo symbol.
-Finally, your logo needs to work in black and white as well as color.
-The color may be important, but the color isn't the be-all and end-all because your logo is going to be photocopied, it's going to be faxed, and it likely going to be printed on black and white printers and it needs to hold its own in black and white.
-Throughout these videos, I'm going to be working on my own logo project.
+Font, singular, because we're probably not going to be using more than one typeface in the logo.

+That font should not compete with the logo symbol.
+Finally, your logo needs to work in black and white, as well as color.
+The color may be important, but the color isn't the be all and end all, because your logo is going to be photocopied, it's going to be faxed, and it's likely going to be printed on black and white printers, and it needs to hold its own in black and white.
+Throughout these videos, I'm gonna be working on my own logo project.
 It's for a company called Deep Green Designs.
-They are a garden design company based in Brighton UK.
+They're a garden design company based in Brighton UK.